Wednesday, April 30, 2014

 These things tend hinge their existence on birthday parties, and for whatever reason, it failed within a few years (maybe lasting from 2006 to 2009), and I think that it's the same reason why Putt-Putt and Gattitown declined and ultimately closed.

-Burkes Outlet opened in 1200 in 2013 but closed a decade later (being replaced with an O'Reilly Auto Parts in 2024) and 1210 Harvey is still vacant.
-Tuesday Morning closed it in an early 2023 bankruptcy round with the remaining chain going under a few months later.
-1140 - LL Flooring - This used to be Avenue (with the address of 1200A), opening in 1994 as part of the center re-do.
-1140 - LifeWay Christian Stores - used to be Avenue, a plus-sized women's clothing store.
+1140 - LL Flooring, formerly - This used to be Avenue (with the address of 1200A), opening in 1994 as part of the center re-do, but it eventually closed.
 LifeWay Christian Stores opened in spring 2014.
 It may have absorbed two smaller stores at some point in the past.
 The store announced closing in February 2019 shortly before the remainder of the chain one month later.
+In 2020 this became Lumber Liquidators (under the name "LL Flooring" as the company had been during this time) but it too, filed for bankruptcy.
+While the company was spared this wasn't one of the ones that lived through it.

-1128 - TJMaxx - Here since 1994 in the corner.
 1120 - The current space combined the former 1112 (Wild Birds Unlimited was here from 1997 to 2004) and 1120.
 It has held GR8 Laundry since November 2019.
 1106 - This has been Once Upon a Child since early 2019, which relocated from Brazos Square.
 From about 1996 to 2010 the space 1108 was Treasures Gift Shop, later home to Q Beauty.
 Q Beauty later moved to the former Taste of China building.

 1104A - Plato's Closet - This opened around 2009 and still remains open.

 1102 - Gumby's Pizza - My records say that this was Imperial Chinese Restaurant from 1984 to 1994, related to the later Texas Avenue location but unrelated to the one on the bypass today).
 Ninfa's opened in January 1995, according to InSite Magazine.
-When Ninfa's moved around 2008 to a new spot on the bypass, the space was vacant for a few years before Houston-based Wolfies Restaurant (2012 to September 2016).
+When Ninfa's moved in 2008 to a new spot on the bypass, the space was vacant for a few years before Houston-based Wolfies Restaurant (2012 to September 2016).

 The 1100 building as of August 2022 features, from east to west, Victoria's Variedades y Tipicos (this was Merle Norman from about 2006 to 2015, suite D), Bea's Alterations (Suite C, home to Merge Boutique before it moved to Century Square), RA Salon Spa (suite B, Edward Jones until the early 2010s), and Al's Formal Wear (from 1987 to its abrupt August 2023 chain-wide closure).

 Finally, for a long time it was rumored that Grandy's was torn down for visibility issues: it did not seem to be stop current management from signing a genuine Krispy Kreme Doughnuts store to be built in the parking lot closest to Mattress SleepCenters.
 Previously, the closest College Station-Bryan had to Krispy Kreme was some products sold in Shell gas stations around 2003 and 2004, which were made in Houston (as it had a small handful of stores at the time).
 If you want to hear about the Krispy Kreme's first attempt in Houston, I suggest you visit Houston Historic Retail, which is not my site but I recommend it anyway.
+Krispy Kreme opened in April 2019 at 1312 Harvey Road, but in the early morning hours of May 13, 2025 burned down, an act perprepated by its own franchisee.
+After the ruins were cleared it became an empty grass pad for lease, though the medians of Harvey Road make access even more difficult.